bhutan-hill-stations

 Famous for:

-- Thimphu is also a great place to experience the local lifestyle – visit the busy markets, try delicious Bhutanese cuisine, and interact with the friendly locals.
-It’s a city that offers a glimpse into Bhutan’s past and future, making it one of the fascinating Bhutan hill stations for all travellers.
+• Thimphu is also a great place to experience the local lifestyle – visit the busy markets, try delicious Bhutanese cuisine, and interact with the friendly locals.
+It’s a city that offers a glimpse into Bhutan’s past and future, making it one of the Best hill stations in Bhutan for honeymoon.

-Places to Visit in Thimphu: Tashichho Dzong, Buddha Dordenma, National Memorial Chorten.
+Places to Visit in Thimphu: Tashichho Dzong, Buddha Dordenma, and National Memorial Chorten.

 Things to Do: Walk around Clock Tower Square, visit local museums, and enjoy the city's cafes.